evanbowman/FLIGHT/README.md

 ## Building

 Build dependencies for FLIGHT are:
-FreeType
+* FreeType
-SFML
+* SFML
-libnoise
+* libnoise

 Library dependencies are provided for you in the deps/ folder, you just have to compile them first.
+If you have trouble compiling FreeType for whatever reason, there are a pre-build versions in deps/sfml-2.4.1/extlibs/

 You'll also need cmake.